Looking at all of the fun nostalgic pictures lately I remembers this post from 2013, thought it might be fun to repost it!

-Part Six “Perry Learns to Make a Hammock, (sort of)
+Part 6 “Perry learns to make a hammock (sort of)

 We enter the store, pass through the back door, and enter the family’s living area.
 A stick structure with dirt floor; thatched roof; no screen covering the openings; a single table in the center; a stucco, wood-fired oven along one wall; and a tiny, child-sized table with small stools next to the oven.
 Along one wall a wooden cupboard housed all the family’s belongings, along the other wall, an ancient, treadle-style sewing machine.Wilburt’s mother—in traditional Mayan dress—returns with a bowl of dough, puts a few more sticks into the wood oven, then sits down to press tortillas.
 Wilburt’s brother brings freshly made tamales from his home and a dinner table is set—this is gonna be GOOD!

 I seem to be somewhat of an attraction that distracts the neighborhood children from their arcade game.
 They begin to crowd the house.
-Two small girls (Wilburt’s nieces) have never seen anyone with my shade of skin and blue eyes.
+Two small girls (Wilburt’s nieces) have never seen anyone like me before.
 They stare at me in amazement and giggle.

 The food was incredible.
 I took a bite of my chicken tamale as a chicken passed through the room—his turn would come.
 After dinner I walked through muddy fields to see Wilburt’s father’s crop.
 He works the land growing corn for the tortillas, and also keeps bees for honey.
 Even in the darkness, with the light of my flashlight showing the way, I could see that the corn—grown in a thin layer of soil that covers a bed of limestone—was a fraction of the size of corn stalks back home in my native Iowa.
 If only Wilburt’s father could visit Iowa, perhaps even attend the Iowa State Fair.
 But perhaps it is best if such things don’t happen.